samarthj/samarthj.github.io/index.md

     - **Create binary backups for quick db backups and restore:** _Used to use mysqldump which took hours to restore.
 Moving to binary backups improved performance by a large amount and was only bound by the hosts capability to transport and extract the dump._
     - **Reapers:** _Garbage collection for TB size database.
 A system of total 13 different state machines that cleanup the database on a cron.
 Fully configurable to be able to reap N objects in M batches for A accounts and R resources for each of the reapers.
 One special case reaper GCs live objects that are (in)directly interact-able by the user._
     - **Support for Docker Image Manifest V2 Schema2 and OCI Image Manifest Specification Support:** _Adding support for the new schema types while maintaining support for the original Docker Image Manifest Schema1, with up and down translations._
     - **Performance improvement for per hour billing:** _Improved billing performance by refactoring the code to function at scale using check-pointing and parallelism to gain up to 3-4x times the initial performance.
 Choosing to optimize the heap size aggressively, so that the host and dataset size are not the bottleneck.
-Leaving compute as a variable to be tweaked, let jvm run its course and beef prioritize host compute resources over others for hardware provisioning._
+Leaving compute as a variable to be tweaked, let jvm run its course and prioritize host compute resources over others for hardware provisioning._
     - **Improved data durability for image layers in ECR:** _Added md5 checking for every uploaded part and the whole blob for each layer stored in ECR_
     - **Improved database query performance:** _Modified the common libraries to use the newer db apis and explicitly specifying indices (and creating new ones where necessary).
 Since the workload of the service is order of 10:1 read:write, this improved overall performance significantly_
   - Operational Improvements: